Global Nation’s cover photo

 • Global Nation reposted this

-View profile for Hassan Damluji, graphic
+View profile for Hassan Damluji

 Director, Global Nation; Senior Advisor: Gates & Rockefeller Foundations; Senior Fellow: LSE; Author: The Responsible Globalist